towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   will very likely interfere with visual stimulus presentation timing and timestamping\!
 Use this task instead.
 It will perform rotation in a similar way, but without severe interference to timing.
-However, there is one limitation to this method: Multisample anti\-aliasing currently does not work if you use our framebuffer rotation.
+However, there is one limitation to this method: Multisample anti-aliasing currently does not work if you use our framebuffer rotation.

   Usage: PsychImaging\('AddTask', 'General', 'UseDisplayRotation', angle\);

   'angle' is the desired rotation angle.
-The only values which will give well defined and useful results are multiples of 90 degrees, useful values are essentially 0, \+90, \-90 and 180 degrees for no rotation, clockwise rotation, counterclockwise rotation and upside down rotation.
+The only values which will give well defined and useful results are multiples of 90 degrees, useful values are essentially 0, +90, -90 and 180 degrees for no rotation, clockwise rotation, counterclockwise rotation and upside down rotation.

   This function is mutually exclusive with 'UsePanelFitter', but if you